tocura/kotlin-pokemon/README.md

 This is a study of the Kotlin language using a SQL database and integrating with external APIs.

-The architecture was based in the hexagonal.
+The software was developed using the hexagonal architecture concepts.

 The API is very simple, it creates a pokemon trainer with it's pokemon team.
 There is an endpoint to find a trainer by id and